jclehner/bcm2-utils/FORMAT.md

 f0 00 f2 00 f4 00 f6 00 f8 00 fa 00 fc 00 fe 00
 ```
 For the first 16-byte block, the first key is used, the second key for the second block,
 and so forth.
 For the 17th block, the first key is used again.
-After decryption,
-bytes `n` and `n+1` (`n` being an even number, including zero) are swapped in each
-16-byte block.

-If the last block is less than 16 bytes, it is copied verbatim.
-A 36 byte all-zero file
-would thus be encrypted as
+If the last block is less
+than 16 bytes, it is copied verbatim.
+A 36 byte all-zero file would thus be encrypted as

 ```
 00 00 02 00 04 00 06 00 08 00 0a 00 0c 00 0e 00
 10 00 12 00 14 00 16 00 18 00 1a 00 1c 00 1e 00
 00 00 00 00
 ```

+After applying the subtraction cipher, bytes `n` and `n+1` are swapped.

 Configuration data
 ------------------